affiliate-bridge/affiliate-bridge/README.md

 # Affiliate Bridge
-> Effortlessly show affiliate items in your site.
+> Easily add product images from affiliate programs using shortcodes.

 Affiliate Bridge allows you to effortlessly integrate affiliated items (only from ebay for now) in your site.